Andresmup/github-foundations/13_DISCUSSIONS/Readme.md

 When someone creates a discussion they need to choose a category.

-Github provides some categories by default but Github Repo owners can create ther own.
+Github provides some categories by default but Github Repo owners can create their own.

 When you create a new category you will choose a Discussion Format:
 - **Open ended discussion**: no voting of best answer, just open discussion